photoprism/photoprism-docs/docs/developer-guide/index.md

 to get regular updates, connect with other contributors, and discuss your ideas.
 Don't be afraid to ask silly questions.

 !!! tldr ""
-    Don't use GitHub Issues to ask general questions or for assistance.
+    Never use GitHub Issues to ask general questions or for assistance.

 ## Reporting Bugs ##